Jeremy Kidd: Biography

-Education and Formative Years
+Education and formative years

 Years in England

-Kidd was born on April 1, 1962, in London into a well known artistic family.
+Kidd was born on 1 April 1 1962 in London to a well known artistic family.
 He is the grandson of the English painter Ben Nicholson and English modernist sculptor Barbara Hepworth.
 His great grandfather is the painter Sir William Nicholson known for his still lives, landscapes, and portraits of the aristocracy.
 His great grandfather's lithographs of Queen Victoria and Otto von Bismarck or Prince of Bismarck, are in the print and drawing collection of Tate Britain.
-Kidd’s mother is also a painter.
+Kidd's mother is also a painter.
 His father, Michael Kidd, was a neuroscientist recognized internationally for his research in Alzheimer's disease.
 Kidd has two sisters.
 His sister Alison Kidd used to be a fashion designer and is currently working as an artist.
 His sister Julia Kidd is a writer.

 At the age of six, Kidd moved from London to Bristol and then went to a boarding school in Dorset at age 12.
-In 1984, he received his bachelor’s degree in Fine Arts & Sculpture from the De Montfort University in Leicester, England.
+In 1984, he received his bachelor's degree in Fine Arts & Sculpture from the De Montfort University in Leicester, England.

 Years on the West Coast

-In 1986 Kidd and his then girl-friend Alison Fisher came to New York and lived for two weeks in the Meatpacking District, Manhattan, before they headed towards Tucson, Arizona, via Auto Driveway, where they bought a van in which they traveled around the USA for a year.
+In 1986, Kidd and his then girl-friend Alison Fisher came to New York and lived for two weeks in the Meatpacking District, Manhattan, before they headed towards Tucson, Arizona, via Auto Driveway, where they bought a van in which they traveled around the USA for a year.
 Kidd worked in migrant jobs, digging ditches and boxing mesquite trees in the Tucson desert for little money and under sometimes hottest weather conditions, alongside people with no social security cards.
 In 1987 he and Fisher arrived on the Westcoast.
 They first lived in Seattle, Washington, and then Portland, Oregon, and San Francisco, where they sold hand-painted art T-Shirts at craft fairs and galleries under the company name Fidget, Robin Williams being an early patron.
 Later they moved to the famed Topanga Canyon Ranch Hotel in Los Angeles where they sold their designer T-Shirts to upscale stores on Rodeo Drive in Beverly Hills to the movie stars of the time, such as by Silvester Stallone, Steve Martin, Chevy Chase, etc. Kidd is also a surfer and surfed both in Topanga State Beach and Malibu Third Point.
-In 1991 he married Chevy Chase’s half-sister, Catherine Cederquist, and a year later they were divorced.
-Kidd remarried on September 3, 2014, in Santa Barbara.
+In 1991 he married Chevy Chase's half-sister, Catherine Cederquist, and a year later they were divorced.
+Kidd remarried on 3 September 2014 in Santa Barbara.
 His wife is Wijitra Pimros Kidd.
 The two met in Thailand.